scipy-lectures/scientific-python-lectures/intro/scipy.rst

 Statistical tests
 ...................

 A statistical test is a decision indicator.
-For instance, if we have 2 sets of observations, that we assume are generated from Gaussian processes, we can use a
+For instance, if we have two sets of observations, that we assume are generated from Gaussian processes, we can use a
 `T-test <http://en.wikipedia.org/wiki/Student%27s_t-test>`__ to decide